obonaventure/cnp3/book/network/bgp.rst

 .. note:: Loopback interfaces and iBGP sessions

  In addition to their physical interfaces, routers can also be configured with a special loopback interface.
 A loopback interface is a software interface that is always up.
-When a loopback interface is configured on a router, the address associated to this interface is advertised by the intradomain routing protocol inside the domain.
-Thus, the IP address associated to a loopback interface is always reachable while an IP address associated to a physical interface becomes unreachable as soon as the corresponding physical interface fails. `iBGP sessions` are usually established using the router's loopback addresses as endpoints.
+When a loopback interface is configured on a router, the address associated to this interface is advertised by the intradomain routing protocol.
+Consider for example a router with two point-to-point interfaces and one loopback interface.
+When a point-to-point interface fails, it becomes unreachable and the router cannot receive anymore packets via this IP address.
+This is not the case for the loopback interface.
+It remains reachable as long as at least one of the router's interfaces remains up. `iBGP sessions` are usually established using the router's loopback addresses as endpoints.
 This allows the `iBGP session` and its underlying TCP connection to remain up even if physical interfaces fail on the routers.

-.. example route not selected ?
+.. comment:: example route not selected ?

 Now that routers can learn interdomain routes over iBGP and eBGP sessions, let us examine what happens when router `R3` sends a packet destined to `194.100.1.234`. `R3` forwards this packet to `R4`.  `R4` uses an intradomain routing protocol and BGP.
 Its BGP routing table contains the following longest prefix match :